 Get Connected.
 Find Support.

-My name is Tina Orme, I have lived in Utah my entire life.
-This is where I raised my two children, my daughter Kendra who is 27 and my son Zachary is 19.
-I enjoy spending time with my family and friends the more the merrier.
-I enjoy traveling and reading, but my passion is the Cancer Wellness House.
-As so many others understand my life is surrounded with cancer.
-I watched my grandmother go down hill quick through her breast cancer before it finally took her life.
-My mother and her battle, my aunt and cousins all have cancer.
-I have a Masters Degree in Psychology and I love assisting those in need, what better way to use my knowledge of psychology and assist those inflicted with cancer through there journey.
-I appreciate the opportunity to be a part of the Cancer Wellness House Board.
+Tina Orme has lived in Utah her entire life.
+This is where she raised her two children, daughter Kendra who is 27 and son Zachary who is 19.
+She enjoys spending time with her family and friends, traveling and reading, but her passion is the Cancer Wellness House.
+As so many others understand, her life is surrounded with cancer.
+She watched her grandmother go down hill quickly through her breast cancer before it finally took her life.
+Her mother, aunt, and cousins all have cancer.
+She has a Masters Degree in Psychology and loves assisting those in need.
+"What better way to use my knowledge of psychology than to assist those afflicted with cancer through their experience.
+I appreciate the opportunity to be a part of the Cancer Wellness House Board."

 Immediate past chair

 Terry’s 30+ year career has been working in health care in systems development, product development, and currently as Director of Project Management for Myriad Genetics, Inc., a company with hundreds of people that daily research, analyze, build, and process tests to diagnose, determine risk, predict, and plan best treatment options for cancers.

 Terry has been on the Cancer Wellness House Board since 2012.
 Her past volunteer activities include acting as a mother’s advocate for pregnant teens and volunteering in a Domestic Violence Shelter.